The Need

 This allowed the product to move forward with clarity while remaining adaptable as technical and organizational constraints evolved.

-Early design work centered on how users actually collaborated around models, not how they individually inspected them.
+Early design work centered on how users collaborated around models, not just how they inspected them.

 The experience was structured around three core activities:

-This framing helped keep interaction decisions grounded in real workflows instead of tool-centric patterns.
+This kept interaction decisions grounded in real workflows rather than tool-centric patterns.

 To support these workflows, I designed a system that separated model interaction, commentary, and narrative storytelling while keeping them tightly connected.